XCEPT

 Papua New Guinea Governance Facility (PGF) – Knowledge Platform

-The Papua New Guinea Governance Facility (PGF) is a partnership between the governments of Papua New Guinea and Australia.
-The Knowledge Platform is one of the PGF components and is funded by The Australian Department of Foreign Affairs and Trade (DFAT) to provide a timely and reliable evidence-based information to feed into PNG governance policies and programs.
+The Papua New Guinea Governance Facility (PGF) was a partnership between the governments of Papua New Guinea and Australia.
+The Knowledge Platform is one of the PGF components and is funded by The Australian Department of Foreign Affairs and Trade (DFAT) to provide a timely and reliable evidence-based information to feed into PNG governance policies and programs from 2017-2020.
 The end users of this Knowledge Platform include government agencies, leaders, and civil society organisations in both PNG and Australia.

 GSDRC is collaborating with the Institute of Human Security and Social Change (IHSSC) at La Trobe University and IDS to support the Knowledge Platform by providing strategic advice and participation in the initial design of the knowledge platform and its development.
 We are also undertaking desk-based research and report on the finding with policy-relevant formats as well as supporting capacity building activities for PGF advisers and/or partners.